vatlab/vat-docs/content/Documentation/Pipelines/Other pipelines/anno_utils.md

 Annotation databases sometimes have multiple annotations for a variant (e.g. more than one dbSNP names for a variant).
 These variants will be imported only once in the resulting variant tools project.

-(:toggleexample Convert database dbSNP to a project:) The input of this pipeline is the database DB file, which is usually under `~/.variant_tools/annoDB`.
+<details><summary> Convert database dbSNP to a project</summary> The input of this pipeline is the database DB file, which is usually under `~/.variant_tools/annoDB`.
 The output should be name of a directory that holds the created project.